 - 1. If bullying is suspected or reported, the member of staff who has been approached will discuss the incident with the victim and ascertain whether bullying has indeed taken place (as defined by this policy) or whether the child has been upset by a breach in the rules, which can be dealt with in accordance with the school Behaviour Policy. - 2.
-Once an incident of bullying has been established, a clear account of the incident/s will be recorded and given to the head teacher / deputy head teacher.
-The head teacher will keep a confidential record of accusations of bullying, although these will not be passed on to any other party. - 3.
-The head teacher / deputy head teacher will attempt a resolution where the "bully/s" empathises with the feelings of the victim and agrees to alter their behaviour.
-This will be considered a notice to stop, where the perpetrator can alter their behaviour without sanction in addition to those applied for breaches in the Behaviour Policy.
-Parents/Carers of will be informally informed at this point, usually by phone, to reassure them that the matter is being resolved. - 4.
+If an incident of bullying appears to be substantiated, a clear account of the incident/s will be recorded and given to the headteacher / deputy headteacher. - 3.
+The headteacher / deputy headteacher will attempt a resolution where the alleged "bully" empathises with the feelings of the victim and agrees to alter their behaviour.
+This will be considered a notice to stop, where the perpetrator can alter their behaviour without sanctions other than those applied for breaches in the Behaviour Policy. - 4.
+Parents/Carers of will be informally informed at this point, usually by phone, to reassure them that the matter is being resolved. - 5.
 Should further incidents occur, all children involved will then be re-interviewed and the Parents/Carers informed.
-Should conflicting reports of the incident be reported, the Head teacher will determine what has occurred on 'the balance of probabilities'.
-At this point, sanctions may be applied to the perpetrator/s in line with the school's Behaviour Policy.
+Should conflicting reports of the incident be reported, the Headteacher will determine what has occurred on 'the balance of probabilities'.
+At this point, sanctions may be applied to the perpetrator/s in line with the school's Behaviour Policy. - 6.
+The incident will be recorded as an act of bullying and recorded on the child's individual record. - 7.
+All incidents of bullying are reported in the termly Headteacher's Report to Governors.